 - now add freshly squeezed lemon juice to the mixture a little at a time, stirring well after each addition so you achieve a smooth spreadable icing.

-- ice the slice when cold
+- ice the slice when cold, then sprinkle the lemon zest over the icing

 - eat and enjoy